-Students may apply to enter programs in the Department of Education for the Fall, Spring and Summer semesters and should meet the following requirements:
+Students may apply to enter graduate education programs in the School of Education and Psychology for the Fall, Spring, and Summer semesters and should meet the following requirements:

-- 1. A bachelor's degree in any field from an accredited institution - 2.
+- 1. A bachelor's degree in any field from a regionally accredited institution - 2.
 Undergraduate cumulative grade point average of 2.5 or better - 3.
 Two letters of recommendation - 4.
+A Statement of Intent Describe your interest in the Credential/MA program applying to, relevant experience, connection to our NDNU mission, and qualities you would bring to our program - 5.
 Personal interview with the program director